About Blossom Tree Counselling Ltd.

 Counselling

 Erin is available for individual child, youth and family counselling.
 Erin practices from a Family Systems perspective, where each member of the family influences and is influenced by each other.
-Erin’s background includes a diploma in Early Childhood education, before she completed her Bachelors Degree in Child and Youth Care where she focused on attachment in relationships.
+Erin’s background includes a diploma in Early Childhood education, before she completed her Bachelors Degree in Child and Youth Care where she focused on family relationships.

-A client-centred approach informs her practice and she has twenty years experience in the field of supporting families.
+A client-centred approach informs her practice and she has twenty five years experience in the field of supporting families.

 Erin specializes in parent support and play-based therapies and is most interested in the unique needs of her clients.

 Erin is also Eye Movement Desensitization and Reprocessing (EMDR) certified to help clients of all ages process trauma and heal from attachment and relational fractures.
+Sandtray EMDR certified, Erin is equipped to support with repair and healing in expressive ways.

 Erin’s own family dynamics have shaped her practice, as personally being a mother to her own children as well as experiencing being part of intact, blended and single parenting homes.
 You can anticipate Erin being honest and direct with you, while maintaining a positive connection.
 She can relate to the challenges families experience and it’s nice to know you can confide and consult with someone on issues that can usually be difficult to talk about.
 Family life is joyous and stressful and Erin is invested in helping you through your struggle.